LLNL/blt/docs/api/target.rst

     blt_export_tpl_targets(EXPORT  <export-set-name>
                            [NAMESPACE <namespace>])

+This macro is now deprecated in favor of ``blt_install_tpl_setups``.
 Install BLT-provided third-party library targets to the given export set.

 EXPORT
   CMake export set the targets are being added to